Human Factors Prize: FAQ

-3. Why should I submit my research for consideration?
+1. Why should I submit my research for the Human Factors Prize?

 Here are just a few reasons to enter your work for the Prize:

-- With a 2011 Impact Factor rating of 1.187, Human Factors ranks 7th of 15 journals in the Ergonomics category and 41st of 72 titles in Applied Psychology.
+- Your paper will be published in the highly ranked journal Human Factors (2012 Impact Factor rating of 1.182) and presented at the International Annual Meeting, providing significant exposure.
+Human Factors ranks 7th of 16 journals in the Ergonomics category and 39th of 72 titles in Applied Psychology.
+HFES Annual Meetings draw 1,200-1,500 attendees from around the world.

 - Your submission will be evaluated by prominent human factors/ergonomics researchers, who will send you constructive feedback about your work.